myaeisan-emily/myaeisan-emily.github.io/README.md

 ## Work Experience
 * Jan 2023 - Present: Teaching Assistant, **Sirindhorn International Institute of Technology (SIIT)**
-  * Course:Object-Oriented Programming Subject (Java)
+  * Course: Object-Oriented Programming Subject (Java)

 * Jan 2022 - May 2022: Teaching Assistant, **Sirindhorn International Institute of Technology (SIIT)**
-  * Course:Introduction of Algorithms and Object-Oriented Programming Subject (Java)
+  * Course: Introduction of Algorithms and Object-Oriented Programming Subject (Java)

 * Jan 2023 - Present: Network Engineer, **Myanmar Posts and Telecommunications (MPT-KSGM)**
   * Reason for resignation: I found my passion to be a researcher in the NLP field